 What consistently separates winners from losers in creating Blue Oceans is their approach to strategy.
 Creators of blue oceans do not use the competition as their benchmark, but follow a different strategic logic that we call value innovation.

-Instead of focusing on beating the competition, make them irrelevant by simultaneously creating a leap in value for buyers and your company, thereby opening up new and uncontested market space.
+Instead of focusing on beating the competition, Blue Ocean-creating organisations make them irrelevant, by simultaneously creating a leap in value for buyers, and their organisation, thereby opening up new and uncontested market space.

-Blue Ocean creating businesses follow a different strategic logic.
-They say:
+Blue Ocean creating businesses follow a different strategic logic: